Continental Airlines Flight 12

 On July 1, 1965 Continental Airlines Flight 12 overran the runway while attempting to land at Kansas City Municipal Airport.
-No one was killed or seriously injured, but the accident forced discussions about runway safety in Kansas City and resulted in construction of a new airport, Kansas City International Airport, which opened in 1972.
+No one was killed or seriously injured, but the accident forced discussions about runway safety in Kansas City and resulted in the construction of a new airport, Kansas City International Airport, which opened in 1972.
 The accident also led to widespread implementation of runway grooving, which improves braking in wet landing conditions.